Williams Lugo

-Williams José Lugo Ladera (born 16 December 1996), is a Venezuelan professional footballer who plays as an attacking midfielder for Super League club Persik Kediri.
+Williams José Lugo Ladera (born 16 December 1996), is a Venezuelan professional footballer who plays as an attacking midfielder for Universidad Central.

 Club career

 Born in Venezuela, he joined several local Venezuelan clubs, and decided to go abroad for the first time to Indonesia and joined Liga 1 (Indonesia) side PSBS Biak in the 2024–25 season, on loan from Academia Puerto Cabello.

 PSBS Biak

 On 3 June 2024, Lugo was signed for PSBS Biak and played in Liga 1 in 2024–25 season.
 He made his league debut for PSBS on 9 August 2024 in a 4–1 away lose against Persib Bandung.
 On 3 November 2024, Lugo scored his first league goal for PSBS in a 2–0 win over Bali United.
 On 8 December 2024, he added his second league goal for the club in a 0–3 away win against Barito Putera, with the result, securing PSBS's position at the sixth of the league table.